Transformations of High-Level Synthesis Codes for High-Performance Computing: Memory Access Transformations

 \subsection{Memory Striping}

-When multiple memory banks with dedicated channels (e.g., multiple DRAM modules) are available, the bandwidth at which a single array is accessed can be increased by a factor corresponding the the number of available interfaces by striping it across memory banks.
+When multiple memory banks with dedicated channels (e.g., multiple DRAM modules or HBM lanes) are available, the bandwidth at which a single array is accessed can be increased by a factor corresponding the the number of available interfaces by striping it across memory banks.
 This optimization is employed by most CPUs transparently by striping across multi-channel memory, and is commonly known from RAID~0 configuration of disks.

 We can perform striping explicitly in HLS by inserting modules that join or split data streams from two or more memory interfaces.
-Reading can be implemented with two or more asynchronous memory modules requesting memory from a mapped interface, then pushing to FIFO buffers that are read in parallel and combined by a third module, or vice versa for writing, exposing a single data stream to the computational kernel.
-This is illustrated in \figureref{striping}, where the unlabeled dark boxes in \figureref{striping_after} represent PEs reading and combining data from the different DRAM modules.
-The Intel OpenCL compiler can in some cases perform this optimization automatically.
+Reading can be implemented with two or more memory modules requesting memory from their respective interfaces, pushing to FIFO buffers that are read in parallel and combined by another module (for writing: in reverse), exposing a single data stream to the computational kernel.
+This is illustrated in \figureref{striping}, where the unlabeled dark boxes in \figureref{striping_after} represent PEs reading and combining data from the four DRAM modules.
+The Intel OpenCL compiler~\cite{altera_opencl} applies this transformation by default.